joshghent/blog/content/blog/auth0-cache/index.md

 Again, let's break this down

-- In `deletePreviousTokens` we grab all existing tokens and delete them one by one - this is to avoid concurrency issues where another instance has written a new token which we do not want to delete
+- In `deletePreviousTokens` we grab all existing tokens and delete them one by one.
+This is to avoid concurrency issues where another instance has written a new token which we do not want to delete.
-- In `hasTokenExpired` we do a basic JWT validation to make sure that it is not expired - this could be improved by not using the token if it's only got 1ms left but has worked so far for me
+- In `hasTokenExpired` we do a basic JWT validation to make sure that it is not expired.
+This could be improved by not using the token if it's only got 1ms left but has worked so far for me.
-- In `getExistingToken` we get all rows in the table and return the first token or an empty string if none is found
+- In `getExistingToken` we get all rows in the table and return the first token or an empty string if none is found.

 ### Usage in the handler

-Now all that's left to do is to add it to your Lambda functions handler method
+Now all that's left to do is to add it to your Lambda functions handler method.

 ```ts
 export const handler = async (event: any, context: any) => {